How to explain Event Marketing meaning to COO?

 It’s no surprise that events can be an amplification of the actions, whether it is a recruitment process or getting new leads for your company.
 However, to convince chief officers about the importance of events you need to show them what impact it will have.

-Second thing a Chief Operating Officer is responsible for is creating, incorporating and promoting a corporate culture.
+The second thing a Chief Operating Officer is responsible for is creating, incorporating and promoting a corporate culture.
 So, the goal here is to make an employer brand visible outside of the company and to actually communicate its values to the employees and audience.
 Now, there’s no easier tool to promote such soft aspects than through events.
-Conferences, job fairs and well planned event promotion work as a medium that, with just a little help from the COO, communicate a message about a company.
-In times, when measuring events became easy and accessible, it’s an effective tool that can be evaluated, for example by the number of the mentions in social media which are monitored by dedicated websites.
+Conferences, job fairs and well-planned event promotion work as a medium that, with just a little help from the COO, communicate a message about a company.
+In times, when measuring events became easy and accessible, it’s an effective tool that can be evaluated, for example by the number of mentions in social media which are monitored by dedicated websites.

-How to open eyes of the COOs when it comes to Event Marketing meaning?
+How to open the eyes of the COOs when it comes to Event Marketing meaning?

 What KPI’s address you should address to while explaining Event Marketing meaning to COO?